javalite/site-content/src/activeweb/testing.md

 ActiveWeb promotes [TDD/BDD](http://en.wikipedia.org/wiki/Test-driven_development) approach to testing of web applications.
 At the heart, it uses [JUnit](http://www.junit.org) as a testing framework, but it provides a number of test classes to be sub-classed for  various purposes.
 ActiveWeb allows to do a full test of any web functionality during a regular build.
-ActiveWeb provides a number of classes for testing.

 All test classes have a suffix "Spec".
 This is a nod to [RSpec](http://rspec.info/), but also a good practice - think of these not as tests that assert values, but as specs, or specifications of behavior.
 The more you think of them as specifications/blueprints, the more you will think of writing them before actual implementations.

 > This page is not an exhaustive list of test APIs, but rather a directional guide and a set of how-to instructions